lasm-project/ctf/README.md

 You can run the CTF by executing the command `luau ctf.luau`.
 Luau has to be installed for that.

+## 💪 Difficulty

+This CTF does not contain any "obfuscated" code, but it contains a virtual-machine which interprets bytecode and acts in a special way.
+It may be harder to reverse or keep track of, but should definitely be manageable to solve.

 ## 🚩 Flag (bytes)

 ```js